Jah-yee/Jah-yee/README.md

 <br/>

-Most people pick a lane, I keep looking for where they intersect.
+Most people pick a lane, I keep noticing for where they intersect.

 Some days it's gene expression pipelines.
 Other days it's the exact `border-radius` that makes a button feel right.
 Occasionally both before the rising sun.